For some, the path has always been clear . . . But not mine!

 I have a confession.
 I really, really, really wanted to lie to you in my last post.

 I wanted to tell you my dad was a plumber.
-Or a.
-Or a .
-Anything, anything but a .
+Or a roofer.
+Or a trash collector.
+Anything, anything but a doctor.

 Why? you might ask.
-Are you ashamed of what yourdo?
+Are you ashamed of what your parents do?

 Absolutely not.
 I am incredibly proud of both of my parents.
 My dad is known around town as one of the best docs in the area.
 Neither one of my parents came from money.
 They worked hard to get where they are.
 And they still work hard.
 My dad gets up between 4 and 5 a.m. and works 14 to 16 hours almost every day.